SamMarkowitz/docs-test/docs/12_lesson.md

 When calling the operation, we'll need to pass values for all the arguments listed in the documentation that are not optional.

-You might notice that in general operation and flow inputs are named using snake_case.
+You might have noticed that operation and flow inputs are generally named using snake_case.
 This is in keeping with Python conventions, especially when using an operation that has a `python_script` type action.
 The `send_mail` operation though, uses a `java_action` so its inputs follow the Java camelCase convention.

 ##Imports
-First, we'll need to set up an import alias for the new operation since it doesn't reside where our other operations and subflow do.
+First, we'll need to set up an import alias for the new operation since it doesn't reside where our other operations and subflows do.

 ```yaml
 imports: